 In about a week, the ashes are ready to be returned to the family.
 They are placed in a clear plastic bag, then the bag placed inside a cardboard or plastic container.
 If the family has not already chosen a memorial urn to transfer the ashes into, this leaves enough time to do so.

 Choosing an Urn

-There are several types of memorial urns to choose from, including adult urns and other full-size urns, cremation jewelry, urn bracelets, and even urns for cats or other pets.
+There are several types of cremation urns for sale to choose from, including adult urns and other full-size urns, cremation jewelry, urn bracelets, and even cat urns for ashes, dog cremation urns or other pets.
 GetUrns offers only the highest quality cremation urns available in every style, beautifully packaged to reach you in perfect condition.